-Well researched language teaching methods, such as the Communicative Language Teaching (CLT) and the Content and Language Integrated Learning (CLIL), as well as approaches that connect gaming with linguistic skills, have transformed the lessons of the last decade.
+Well researched language education methods, such as the Communicative Language Teaching (CLT) and the Content and Language Integrated Learning (CLIL), as well as approaches that connect gaming with linguistic skills, have transformed the lessons of the last decade.
 Modern language classrooms have long left the traditional Grammar-translation methodology, where learning is based on translation from and to the language taught, leaving no space for speaking practice.
-This article aims to introduce another important language teaching approach, the Task-Based Language Teaching (TBLT), that will assist your students to fully utilize their linguistic knowledge and boost their foreign language speaking and critical thinking skills.
+This article aims to introduce another important language teaching approach, the task-based approach, that will assist your students to fully utilize their linguistic knowledge and boost their foreign language speaking and critical thinking skills.

-According to Richards and Rogers, Task-Based Language Learning strategy focuses on communication through task completion.
+According to Richards and Rogers, task-based learning strategy focuses on communication through task completion.
 Students get engaged with a task they are truly interested in, and they aim to carry it out only using the target language and its taught elements.
 In other words, in the topic of recycling for instance, that is being taught for a couple of weeks, students are engaged in various tasks that could eventually lead to a presentation project, using the authentic language learned and the necessary tools, such as the internet.
 The key to this language teaching and learning methodology is not the correct and strict use of the language taught but the emphasis is given to the task’s outcome and to the steps followed for its culmination.
+The tasks can be really anything but preferably they would be something that your students see relevant for real-life situations.

 What are the types of tasks we see in Task-Based Language Teaching and Learning?